noorkhokhar99/Sim7000x/README.md

 # Make a PPP internet connection with sim7000x on Raspberry Pi

-# test

-### Prueba 2

 ## Start 4G module on your sim7000 board
 The 4G module on sim7000 needs a wake-up signal from the Rpi.

-You need to send a High level for 2 seconds over GPIO 22 to wake-up or sleep the module.

 1. This script can be added later on /etc/rc.local to auto wake-up at boot.